adamsilver/fdpb/01-Register.md

 - Always use a clear and readily accessible label.
 Avoid techniques, however ‘trendy’, that defy this rule.
 - Use the Question Protocol to find ways to remove fields, thus reducing the effort needed by the user.
-- Use the right type of form control to provide field-specific keyboards to speed up the process.
+- Use the right type of form control to give mobile users a better on-screen keyboard.
-- Show errors on submit, keeping users in control and avoiding the problem with instant validation.
+- Show errors on submit to keep users in control.
-- Write errors in the active voice and ensure they are specific, consistent and helpful.
+- Write consistent errors in plain language that is specific to the problem.

 In upcoming chapters, we'll build on the foundations we've laid here in order to solve more complex problems.
 In doing so we'll need to explore a host of other patterns at our disposal.